The conceptual design of the 50-meter Atacama Large Aperture Submillimeter Telescope (AtLAST): The AtLAST design study

+{AtLAST's ability to scan and accelerate quickly will be crucial both for mapping large areas of the sky and recovering large angular scales \citep[see Sect.~\ref{sec:intro} and][]{Booth2024a, Klaassen2024, DiMascolo2024}.
+Given the size of AtLAST, fast acceleration and velocity will likely be two of the most important structural engineering challenges for AtLAST.
+At the present time, the full finite element modeling results for how the antenna structure will respond to speed, acceleration, and impulse are not available; these will be explored in the next phase of development.

-For single dish observations, recovery of faint continuum emission as well as faint line emission whenever the line frequency is not known a priori depends critically on the ability to modulate the astronomical signal faster than the atmospheric signal \citep{vanMarrewijk2024b}.
-This drives the requirement for AtLAST to scan quickly compared to both motion of the atmosphere (wind) and evolution of atmospheric substructures, while the operational requirement to keep observational overheads to a minimum drives the need for rapid acceleration.
+As has been noted in the literature on (sub)millimeter mapping \citep[see e.g.,][]{Dunner2013, Morris2022, vanMarrewijk2024b}, the recovery of faint continuum emission as well as faint line emission whenever the line frequency is not known a priori depends critically on the ability to modulate the astronomical signal faster than the atmospheric signal changes.} At 12 meters in diameter (Table~\ref{tab:optical_parameters}), the secondary mirror of AtLAST is too large to serve as a wobbler (though see Sect.~\ref{sec:wobbler} for discussion of possible solutions for a smaller-FoV wobbler in the receiver cabin).
+This drives the requirement for AtLAST to scan quickly in order to achieve this modulation, while the operational requirement to minimize observational overheads drives the need for rapid acceleration.